wswartzendruber/la4k/README.md

 ## Testing

 `la4k-test` is a bridge available for all targets that stores all events in memory.
-This allows library authors to ensure that their components are logging expected events, thereby validating that the desired paths within their code are being taken.
-This bridge should only be referenced by a library's unit tests, and never by the library itself.
+This allows library authors to ensure that their components are logging events as expected, thereby validating that the desired code paths are being taken.

+This bridge should only be referenced by a library's unit tests and never by the library itself.

 ```kotlin
 import org.la4k.logger